For your own personal health and for the overall health of the planet, you should be eating more insects.

 With luck, insects — like crickets, for instance, which are closely related to shrimp — may come to seem like elegant hors d'oeuvres.

-The last jar of peanut butter you bought may have had up to 50 insect fragments.
-A package of frozen broccoli may have up to 60 aphids per 100 grams.
-The same volume of chocolate can have about 60 fragments of various insect species.
+The majority of processed foods you buy have tiny pieces of insect in them.
+The last jar of peanut butter you bought, for instance, may have had up to 50 insect fragments.
+A package of frozen broccoli may have up to 60 aphids per 100 grams, and the same volume of chocolate can have about 60 fragments of various insect species.

 These figures are limits set by the FDA for food contamination — in their words, "levels of natural or unavoidable defects in foods that present no health hazards for humans."